 At the center of Connections is the "integrative pathway," which provides a way for students to explore a personally meaningful question from multiple perspectives, here and abroad, in and out of the classroom.
 The goal is to unleash creativity; to ignite curiosity; and, ultimately, to promote the full participation of all students, in an environment where everyone can thrive, reach their fullest potential, and contribute to the flourishing of others.
-The program, which is unique to Connecticut College, is designed for undergraduates but its ethos extends to the whole community.
-Staff in library and information services play a central role in the ongoing development and implementation of Connections.
+The program is designed for undergraduates but its ethos extends to the whole community.
+And it is unique to Connecticut College.